gyorilab/emmaa/doc/reports/askee_month10_report.rst

   "A phosphorylates B", without an explicit relationship between the two.
   This can create inconsistent "parallel" pathways over different states of B.
-- Models that include text mining output are naturally subject to some amoun of incorrect information due to various random and systematic errors.
+- Models that include text mining output are naturally subject to some amount of incorrect information due to various random and systematic errors.
 - Any mechanisms not explicitly stated in text (or in pathway databases) are not represented.
 One common set of mechanisms are "reverse effects".
-For instance, there may be several known mechanisms for the positive regulation of the amount of a given protein, but no explicit mention of proteins naturally degrading.
+For instance, there may be several known mechanisms for the positive regulation of the amount of a given protein, but no explicit mention of the protein naturally degrading.

 To address these challenges, we have developed a number of assembly procedures